• Record keeping requirements.

 How to prevent these incidents

-• The use of a generator as mentioned in further detail below
+• The use of a generator.

-• The use of a cooler box with ice or gel packs ready
+• A cooler box with ice or gel packs ready.

-• An agreement with another site to use a suitable refrigerator
+• An agreement with another site to use a suitable refrigerator.

 business